Select book by title

 Mansfield Park, by Jane Austen

 As everyone who spent any time around me in the fall of 2005 knows, I couldn't stand the most recent film adaptation of Jane Austen’s Pride and Prejudice.
-It played up the dramatic aspects of the story and dumbed-down everything else.
+It played up the dramatic aspects of the story and played down everything else.
 I thought it was too short to do the story justice.
 The casting was all wrong.
 (I’m not saying Mr. Darcy wasn’t very pretty, because he totally was, but prettiness isn’t everything.)
-The whole thing...
+The whole thing felt like a commercial for a longer, better movie...

 The Master of Misrule, by Laura Powell